codophilic/Learn-Java/About Java.md

 > - In Java, the main point here is that the JVM depends on the operating system – so if you are running Mac OS X you will have a different JVM than if you are running Windows or some other operating system.
 > - This fact can be verified by trying to download the JVM for your particular machine – when trying to download it, you will given a list of JVM’s corresponding to different operating systems, and you will obviously pick whichever JVM is targeted for the operating system that you are running.
 > - **Every system has its own JVM which gets installed automatically when the jdk software is installed. ...
 An important point to be noted is that while JAVA is platform-independent language, the JVM is platform-dependent.
 Different JVM is designed for different OS and byte code is able to run on different OS.**
+> - **Thats why java programs are WORA (write once, run anywhere).
+WORA is a programming paradigm that's associated with Java and its technologies.
+It allows programmers to create a Java program on one system and run it on any other Java-enabled system without needing to make changes to the code.
+WORA is made possible by the use of virtual machines and intermediate code.
+These abstract the details of the underlying operating system and hardware.
+Java code is compiled into a universal bytecode that can be executed on any device with a Java Virtual Machine (JVM).
+Java is considered platform independent because it compiles code into a universal "bytecode" that can be run on any system with a Java Virtual Machine (JVM), which acts as a translator to convert that bytecode into machine-specific instructions for the current platform, meaning you can run the same Java program on different operating systems without needing to recompile it; therefore, the JVM is necessary to execute Java programs on any given system as it handles the platform-specific translation of the bytecode.
+While Java code itself is platform independent, the JVM is platform dependent, meaning a different JVM is needed for each operating system to correctly translate the bytecode**

 ## Data Types